EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 Mechanisms mitigating some of the attacks discussed in this document can be found in {{I-D.ietf-core-echo-request-tag}}.

-## Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Attacks on CoAP

-Internet-of-Things (IoT) deployments valuing security and privacy, MUST use a security protocol such as DTLS, TLS, or OSCORE to protect CoAP.
+Internet-of-Things (IoT) deployments valuing security and privacy, need to use a security protocol such as DTLS, TLS, or OSCORE to protect CoAP.
 This is especially true for deployments of actuators where attacks often (but not always) have serious consequences.
 The attacks described in this section